 Intravenous fluids may be necessary as severe burns often result in fluid loss.

 Limit your cat’s exposure to the sun by confining him/her indoors during the hours of 10.00am – 4.00pm which is when UV rays are at their strongest.
-Remember that even on cloudy days, cats can still get sunburned.
+Sunburn can occur even on cloudy days.

 Application of a waterproof sunblock.
 Speak to your veterinarian about which brands are safe to use on cats.
 Do not use products containing octyl salicylate and/or zinc oxide as these are toxic to cats.